 - elections available to married taxpayers,

-- limitations on deductions and credits for married taxpayers,
+- limitations on deductions and credits for married taxpayers, and

 - determining income and losses for married taxpayers.